 What kid doesn’t love a playhouse?
 I never had one when I was growing up….soooo deprived.
 Our neighbors gave us this playhouse about 10 years ago.
 It was a hand-me-down from their grandson.
 Our oldest granddaughter, Tenley, was two or three at the time so we were thrilled to get it.
 That was about 10 years ago.

 When we set the playhouse up in our yard the telephone didn’t work and the “cooktop” was a mess.
 At that time Little Tikes had replacement parts for the playhouse.
 I ordered the two parts and the little playhouse was as good as new.

-Ten years down the road and one extreme paint makeover the Little Tikes Playhouse is better than new.
+Ten years down the road and one extreme paint makeover for the Little Tikes Playhouse and it is better than new.
 Our youngest granddaughter, Sofi, is four and she loves the little house.

 This is how the house looked last Fall (October 2015).

 It was covered in mold and you can see the condition of the “cooktop” in this photo.

 The JTS (aka Junktion Technical Specialist, aka hubby) took the playhouse apart and used the power washer to clean it up.